WladimirW/netnei/tutorial/step_0/README.md

 DEBUG __main__:  https://westeurope.api.cognitive.microsoft.com/vision/v2.0/textOperations/6e3f163a-0998-41ec-9f4a-5234e6c670d9
 ```

 The two lines at the top are log entries, that the requests module creates.
 The line below is our created log.
 You can see the source of the log after the capslocked log level.
+Also there's obviously only log entires on debug level as we didn't do any others.

 **Continue with Step 1**:
 [Step 1](https://github.com/volkerhielscher/netnei/blob/master/tutorial/step_1/)